Tutorial#

 Attention

-A for loop or a list comprehension should be used when we know how many repetitions we want to make.
+A for loop or a list comprehension should be used when you know how many repetitions are necesary.

-To answer the second question we will repeat the code until the value of \(p(n)\) is no longer prime.
+To answer the second question you will repeat the code until the value of \(p(n)\) is no longer prime.

 n = 0